EnzymeAD/Reactant.jl/docs/src/index.md

 layout: home

 hero:
-  name: Reactant Docs
+  name: Reactant.jl Docs
-  text: 11
+  text: Optimizing Julia Functions with MLIR
-  tagline: Optimize Julia Functions With MLIR and XLA for High-Performance Execution on CPU, GPU, TPU and More.
+  tagline: Optimize Julia Functions With MLIR and XLA for High-Performance Execution on CPU, GPU, TPU and more.
   actions:
     - theme: brand
       text: Tutorials